christina1797406/os_assignment_3/comp2002-os-mergesort/README.md

 ## Known Bugs

-(Christina) List known bugs that you weren't able to fix (or ran out of time to fix).
+There are currently no functional bugs in the code implementation.
+However, please note that macOS users may see a warning during compilation.
+See [Building the Project](#building-the-project) for details.

 ## Reflection and Self Assessment

 Through this project, our team significantly improved their understanding of multithreading and applications thereof in sorting algorithms.
-We gained practical experience in using pthread library, which deepened our understanding of thread creation, synchronization, and resource management.
+We gained practical experience in using pthread library, which deepened our understanding of thread creation, synchronisation, and resource management.
 We also gained knowledge about the intricacies of parallel algorithm design, particularly regarding balancing between parallel and serial execution to achieve optimal performance.

 Throughout the development of the prallel merge sort program, our group encountered several challenges that evaluated our understanding and problem-solving skills.
 One major challenge was implementing the pthread-based parallelism.
-Initially, managing multiple threads and ensuring proper synchronization proved to be a complex task.
+Initially, managing multiple threads and ensuring proper synchronisation proved to be a complex task.
 We faced issues regarding race conditions and improper thread joins, which caused inconsistent sorting results.
 We accessed pthread documentation to gain insights into correct thread management techniques.

 Optimising the merge function for parallel execution was another challenge that we faced since the standard merge operation was designed for serial execution, and adapting it to work efficiently in a multithreaded environment necessitated memory access patterns and data copying methods to be carefully analysed.
 We used varying approaches to minimise overhead and ensure thread safety.
 These approaches are exemplified by ....

 Our team gained valuable insights into the challenges and considerations in parallel programming.
 Through the enforcement of the importance of reliable design, in-depth testing, and coninuous learning, this task equipped us with beneficial skills and knowledge to be used in future endeavors that involve multithreading and parallel computing.

 ## Sources Used

 We relied exclusively on the textbook assigned for the course, specifically *Chapter 26:  Concurrency: An Introduction* and *Chapter 27: Interlude: Thread API*.
 All concepts, code structure, and methodologies were derived from these chapters.